ziroock/aggregate-survey-data/README.md

                         .
                         .
 ```
-3. [] Functionality on AGGREGATE DATA Page
+3. [DONE] Functionality on AGGREGATE DATA Page
-- [] Create Page containing aggregate data
+- [DONE] Create Page containing aggregate data
-    - [] Needs to have dynamic table ( Depending on the different aggregate data for each question )
+    - [DONE] Needs to have dynamic table ( Depending on the different aggregate data for each question )
-    - [] Needs to have dynamic amount of tables ( Depending on the number of questions )
+    - [DONE] Needs to have dynamic amount of tables ( Depending on the number of questions )
-- [] First need to make sure that the data flow is consistent
+- [DONE] First need to make sure that the data flow is consistent
-- [] Once Everything is wired up, create a functional component Dynamic Table
+- [DONE] Once Everything is wired up, create a functional component Dynamic Table

 Planning 45 minutes